 While we explored the two use cases covered above in-depth, confidential computing is invaluable for any organization that handles personally identifiable data, especially when moving workloads to the cloud.
 We are now able to load pre-trained machine learning models directly into the secure enclave for inferencing.
 Secure collaborative sharing has the potential to unleash new business insights and build mutually beneficial strategies even amongst competitors, such as countering fraud.
 It is secure, adaptable, and flexible — a great choice for any business looking to harness the promise of confidential computing.

 At Persistent’s Innovation Labs, we have the expertise to design and deploy tailor-made confidential computing solutions across a variety of industries and services that deal in sensitive data.
-We offer a wide range of customized Identity, Access & Privacy solutions.
+We offer a wide range of customized Enterprise IT Security solutions.
 If you want to learn more about our comprehensive confidential computing offerings, please reach out to us.